mobile app

 For XHacks, Pittsburgh’s largest designathon, my team designed a social app focused on maintaining relationships.

-* Presented our work to industry judges from companies including Duolingo and UPMC.
+Over 1 week, we moved from concept → research → wireframes → prototype, and presented our work to industry judges from companies including Duolingo and UPMC.

 As Digital Spaces Increase, Meaningful Connection Decreases.
 Or so it feels...